-Pithos is a Linux client for the the internet radio website Pandora.
+Pithos is a Linux client for the internet radio website Pandora.
 It basically allows you to listen to music from Pandora without opening your browser.

 Getting Started With Pithos